top of page

 But this recipe can be used for far more than just apple pies; use our apple turnover recipe here, or eat it straight out of the pot warm.
 You can even make applesauce with this same recipe.
 All you need to do is omit the water and cornstarch, cook it further, and mash up the apples!

 The key to this recipe, and any good recipe, is the ingredients.
 With a recipe with so few ingredients and apples being the show's star, there is no room to hide poor-quality ingredients.
 This recipe is unique from others, with a touch of fresh ginger for a bite and a dash of orange for citrus.
-It, of course, has warm, fall spices such as cinnamon and nutmeg, though.
+It, of course, has warm fall spices such as cinnamon and nutmeg, though.

 If you look real closely at the picture, you'll probably see the larger flakes of spices.
 I like to use fresh cinnamon for this recipe.
 I take a cinnamon stick and grind it up in my pestle and mortar.
-It's a bit extra work but most defiantly worth it.
+It's a bit extra work but most definitely worth it.

 cinnamon stick, ground spices, pestle and mortar, nutmeg, fresh ground